 - 1,691 tornadoes occurred in the U.S. in 2011, at a cost of $28 billion

 Getting coverage for the risks of owning a home is simply a wise investment.
-Be sure to talk with a qualified agent who understands your geographic area and can help you make sense of the many options available to you.
+Be sure to call a qualified Trusted Choice agent who understands your geographic area and can help you make sense of the many options available to you.

 What Does Homeowners Insurance Cover?

 Broadly speaking, insurance covers you for potential loss resulting from risks such as burglary or theft, severe storms, fire and also your personal liability.
 The specific risks you may face as a home owner could include floods and earthquakes, which you must cover with separate policies, as these disasters are not included in home insurance.